KonstantinDjairo/xpad-8bitdo-dongle-fork/README.md

 Make sure that it's not built-in,then you can compile the kernel.

+Another thing to notice is that you have to reinstall it everytime you compile a new kernel You got do a rmmod xpad and then go to the folder where you cloned xpad and reinstall it.
+Then you can call modprobe xpad .

 I usually compile with genkernel and --initramfs parameter, in order to put the modules inside the initramfs to load them at boot time